mayolito-waje/fso_blog/README.md

 # Save Blogs

-This is a practice app from fullstack open.
-Save your favorite blogs to Mongo DB.
+A simple project to practice MERN stack and basic CRUD stuffs.
+Save your favorite blogs to the MongoDB database.
+It uses React's state management system to handle data and save it to the ui after fetching it from the backend.

 ## Testing